THE ATLANTA DOGWOOD FESTIVAL

-Spring is in the air and that can only mean one thing in Atlanta: the Atlanta Dogwood Festival is back!
-The Dogwoods are in full bloom, and hundreds of artists from around the country will set up their tents for the 83rd Annual Atlanta Dogwood Festival.
+The Atlanta Dogwood Festival is back!
+Hundreds of artists from around the country will set up their tents for the 87th Annual Atlanta Dogwood Festival this Spring.

 An Atlanta staple for more than 80 years, there is something for everyone at the Atlanta Dogwood Festival.
 Virtually every kind of art imaginable is represented at the festival, with a nationally renowned-juried Fine Artist Market that includes sculpture, paintings, pottery, jewelry, photography and much more.

-In addition to the fine art for adults and art collectors, there is a Kids Village featuring huge inflatables, arts & crafts and face painting for all ages.
+In addition to the fine art for adults and art collectors, there is a Kids Village featuring arts & crafts, interactive make and take activities, face painting and more for all ages.

 Sponsor booths are located throughout the festival with everything from live radio remotes to great prizes and interactive games.
 No pet dogs are allowed at large outdoor events like the Atlanta Dogwood Festival, according to a City of Atlanta ordinance.

 Music has become an essential feature of the weekend’s festivities, and this year will be no different!
 A wide array of diverse musical offerings will fill the springtime air throughout the weekend!
 The full schedule of music and entertainment will be announced soon.
 And when you get hungry, follow the delicious smells of funnel cakes, gyros, crab cakes, onion rings, kettle corn and much, much more!